Leopere/uptime-robot-to-kuma-helper/README.md

 # UptimeRobot to Kuma migration

-We migrated from UptimeRobot to UptimeKuma, but there was no fast way to achieve this, so we wrote our own small migration helper.
+We migrated from UptimeRobot to UptimeKuma, but there was no fast way to achieve this, so we wrote our small migration helper.

 ## Getting started

 Copy the `.env.sample` as `.env` and enter your UptimeRobot API key.

-For testing, you can simply start UptimeKuma via Docker:
+For testing, you can start UptimeKuma via Docker:

 ```shell
 docker run --rm -p 3001:3001 --name uptime-kuma louislam/uptime-kuma:1